Ghore Mosama: Easy and fast preparation method

 Step 2

-After the tomatoes are cooked, add a glass of water to it and add the fried eggplant, grape skins and fried chickens to it and close the lid of the container.
+After the tomatoes are cooked, add a glass of water to it and add the fried eggplant, grape skins, and fried chicken to it, and close the lid of the container.

 Step 3